top of page

 That’s something you really notice when you’re there in person.
 It’s not just about who wins the set—it’s about how it happens.
 The runs, the energy, the reactions after each point.
 And after that second set, you could feel the momentum starting to lean.

-Quinnipiac tried to find it.
-Adjustments were made, rotations shifted, and there were moments where it looked like they might push it to a fifth set.
-But Rider stayed composed and continued to apply pressure, eventually closing out the fourth set and the match.
+Quinnipiac tried to find their momentum again in the fourth set.
+Adjustments were made, rotations shifted, and there were moments where it looked like they might just push it to a fifth set.
+But Rider stayed composed and continued to apply pressure, eventually closing out the fourth set and the match by a 9 point margin.

 Just like that, it was over.